Modern Slavery Statement

 Modern Slavery Act Transparency Statement

-- Rolled out Anti-Slavery e-training to all appropriate employees;
+- Continued Anti-Slavery e-training to all appropriate employees;

-- Reviewed and updated it’s pro-forma supplier agreements to include specific prohibitions against the use of forced, compulsory or trafficked labour (or anyone held in slavery or servitude, whether adults or children).
+- Included in its pro-forma supplier agreements specific prohibitions against the use of forced, compulsory or trafficked labour (or anyone held in slavery or servitude, whether adults or children).

 As part of Symphony’s Commitment going forward, Symphony intends to: